-John and Mary Pappajohn Sculpture Park An extension of the Des Moines Art Center
+WELCOME TO THE

+JOHN AND MARY PAPPAJOHN SCULPTURE PARK

+HOURS

+Open daily from sunrise to midnight Free admission Free cell phone tours

+PRESERVATION

-Welcome to the John and Mary Pappajohn Sculpture Park An extension of the Des Moines Art Center Tours Through the generosity of John and Mary Pappajohn and numerous donors, the park opened in 2009 and features artwork by many of the world's most celebrated artists.
-The 4.4 acre park, located within a major crossroads of the urban grid, creates a pedestrian friendly entranceway to downtown Des Moines.
-This accessible setting, coupled with the skilled landscape design and caliber of the art, makes it unlike any other sculpture park in the United States.
-Preservation Help to preserve the park for future generations by not touching, climbing, or sitting on the sculptures, with the exception of Scott Burton's Seating for Eight.
+Help us preserve the park for future generations by not touching, climbing, or sitting on the sculptures, with the exception of Scott Burton's Seating for Eight (#111 on the map).
 Although many of the sculptures appear sturdy and durable, touching or climbing will damage the sculptures and their finish.

 Occasionally, sculptures may not be on view due to conservation needs.

+FOOD AND DRINK

-Food and Drink Picnicking is allowed.
+Picnicking is allowed.
 Please be sure to keep food and drink away from the sculptures and dispose of waste in the receptacles on the perimeter of the park.
 City park rules prohibit glass bottles and alcohol is allowed by permit only.
-The John and Mary Pappajohn Sculpture Park is a collaborative effort of the Pappajohns, the City of Des Moines and Parks and Recreation, the Des Moines Art Center, and numerous corporate and private funders.

-EDMUNDSON ART FOUNDATION, INC. 4700 GRAND AVENUE / DES MOINES, IOWA 50312 515.277.4405 / desmoinesartcenter.org
+TOURS

-Pappajohn Sculpture Park and Art Center tours are free.

-Learn something new and have fun!
-Guided tours of the sculpture park are available April through October and can accommodate groups from two to 80 people.
-It's a perfect activity for a family, work team, or social group.
-Request a tour at least three weeks in advance using the online tour request form on the Art Center website under VISIT or call 515.277.4405.
+Tours at the Des Moines Art Center and the Pappajohn Sculpture Park are free.
+Guided tours of the sculpture park are available April through October for groups of any size.
+Request a tour at least three weeks in advance by calling 515.277.4405 or visiting desmoinesarcenter.org.
 Tours are available in multiple languages and for visitors with differing abilities.
 When scheduling a tour, please include any relevant information regarding mobility, hearing, visual, intellectual, or language needs.
-PappajohnSculpturePark
+Ugo Rondinone: (LEFT TO RIGHT) air gets into everything even nothing 2006; MOONRISE. east. january 2005;